MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-24-MobileFirst-adapters-automatic-testing.md

 ### Write your first test

-Create the folder: test/java under "src" folder of the adapter project
+Create the folder "test/java" under the "src" folder of the adapter project.

 ```
 mkdir src/test